VAT on vans explained for businesses

 VAT on a van for business

-To reclaim any VAT, your business must be VAT-registered.
-You cannot reclaim if you are not VAT registered and you must only use the vehicle for business.
+To reclaim VAT, your business must be VAT-registered.
+You cannot reclaim if you are not VAT registered, the vehicle must be used primarily for business purposes, although insignificant private use (such as commuting) is generally permitted under HMRC rules.
 HMRC provides guidelines on reclaiming VAT on cars and commercial vehicles.

 Related: Benefit In Kind: When does a van become a company car?